asvetliakov/snapshot-tools/client/README.md

 ## Configuration

-You must set *snapshotTools.testFileExt* to your test files extension if they are different than ".jsx".
+You must set *snapshotTools.testFileExt* to your test files extension if they are different than ".jsx", ".js", ".tsx", ".ts".
-Set it to ".js" if you're compiling sources before running, otherwise set to ".tsx" or leave it as ".jsx" if using typescript in-memory transpilation or babel require hook

 ## Changelog

+### [0.0.6]

+- snapshotTools.testFileExt can be array of extensions now
+- No initial configuration needed

 ### [0.0.4]

 - Fixed windows issues
 - Fixed user configuration was not being applied properly

 ### [0.0.1 - 0.0.3]

 - Initial release